About EcoSchools Canada in Alberta

 EcoSchools is a global sustainability certification program for K-12 schools with 56,000 participating schools in 70 countries.
 EcoSchools Canada is Canada's largest school certification program, reaching over 3,000 schools and 1,000,000 students annually.

 EcoSchools provides teachers with a framework to engage their students and entire school community in action-based learning around environmental sustainability and climate solutions.
-Schools create customized action plans by selecting among 45+ available actions relating to a range of sustainability topics including nature and biodiversity, energy, waste, water, and food.
+Schools create customized action plans by selecting from more than 50 available actions relating to a range of sustainability topics including nature and biodiversity, energy, waste, water, and food.
 Each action comes with its own action guide making it easy for teachers and students to get started.
 As schools implement these actions, they earn points toward bronze, silver, gold or platinum level certification.
 Most importantly, schools become active players in helping their community become more sustainable.

 EcoSchools Canada supports school communities as they: